cyberkilocharlie/cmdtools/README.md

 These files scripts are only allowed to be used in the CyPat competition by CyPat team 15-4209 in my grade 9 year (2022) and can be used beyond that by only
 CyberKiloCharlie or by any of CyberKiloCharlie's future teams.
 These scripts can be used for securing your own systems, so long as it is not a system in the CyPat competition.
 You can distribute the scripts so long as I (CyberKiloCharlie) am attributed as the author, and the distribution is not commercial in any form.
-Any use in the CyPat competion other than by team
+Any use in the CyPat competition other than by team
 15-4209, by CyberKiloCharlie, or by any of CyberKiloCharlie's future teams is not allowed under section 3011-1-d and 3011.4.5.b of the CyPat XV national youth cyber defense competition rule book and is punishable by disqualification from the CyPat tournament.